mechamug/brotfoo/content/page/eht-blackhole.md

 >
 > You can read a bit more about it [here](https://jakevdp.github.io/blog/2014/10/16/how-bad-is-your-colormap/) and in [this paper](https://www.kennethmoreland.com/color-advice/BadColorMaps.pdf).

 Therefor, these images should be taken for the visual appeal only.
 For scientific data in formal settings, these are not good color maps to use.
+The viridis color map below might be the only one that would be acceptable, being generally recognized to be a perceptually uniform color map.

 ## agSunset_7
 ![](/brotfoo/img/blackhole-agSunset_7.png)